microsoft/responsible-ai-toolbox-tracker/README.md

 ## Installation

-The RAI Tracker can be deployed on Windows or Ubuntu Os, using anaconda or python.
+The Responsible AI Tracker can be deployed on Windows or Ubuntu Os, using anaconda or python.

-### The RAI tracker prerequisites:
+### The Responsible AI Tracker prerequisites:

 - NodeJs: